BongoSort/HotStone_Bak/TestList.md

 * HEALTH Tests
 * **OK** Check if health starts at 21
 * **OK** When the hero is attacked by a minion, Health is decreased by the attack value of the minion.
+* minions should loose health when being attacked
+* defending minions attack their attacker.
 * Minions should die when they have 0 health left

 Status tests: